Ergonomic design aims to improve:

 People often underestimate the importance of good posture.
 We all know that poor posture - such as slumping and slouching, can cause aches, pains and injuries, but research shows that posture can also affect how we feel, think and behave.
 One study found that good posture can help us feel more positive and recall positive memories more easily.
 Body language is important: when we stand or sit tall, we feel more confident, powerful and alert.
 You can use our Art of Sitting resource to find out more about good posture.

-People need digital tools and software that work.
+You need digital tools and software that work.
 Unusable or slow software leads to frustration and lowered productivity.
 Ergonomics is all about usability, even when it comes to the technology we use.

-Workplace temperature can be a contentious issue because we all have different preferences.
 Too hot and we cannot concentrate, too cold and we can become stiff.

 Reflections and screen glare